 On This Page

-Home / Cribl Copilot/ Custom AI Providers/Configure Custom AI Providers
+Home / Cribl AI/ Custom AI Providers/Configure Custom AI Providers

 Configure Custom AI Providers

-The Custom AI Providers feature enables a Bring Your Own Model (BYOM) approach, letting you connect your own large language model (LLM) backend to Cribl AI features in Cribl Copilot instead of using the default Cribl-managed LLMs.
-This topic describes how to enable or disable a BYOM, edit it, and switch back to the Cribl-managed LLM provider defaults.
+The Custom AI Providers feature enables a Bring Your Own Model (BYOM) approach, letting you connect your own large language model (LLM) backend to Cribl AI features instead of using the default Cribl-managed LLMs.
+This topic describes how to add, edit, or delete a custom AI provider.

 Prerequisites